VanderPloegR1/companion/Manual-Install-on-Raspberry-Pi.md

 # Headed Installation & Operation
 _(display attached to Raspberry Pi)_

+8. First you must build Companion to run:
+  * `npm run rpidist`

-8. At this point you are ready to confirm your fresh build of Companion functions.
+9. At this point you are ready to confirm your fresh build of Companion functions.
   * v1.4.0 stable
     * `npm run start` **or** `npm --prefix /home/pi/companion start`
   * v2.0-alpha